vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 Swaraj was an eye-sore not only to the Anglo-Indians but to the Moderates as well.
 The former openly called it sedition, the latter probably thought pretty much in the same way and refused to take part in it.
-It was re- served for the anti-partition agitation to place before the country a definite ideal, freed from the confusing verbiage that characterised our thought till 1905.
+It was re###served for the anti-partition agitation to place before the country a definite ideal, freed from the confusing verbiage that characterised our thought till 1905.
 Mr.
 Tilak's ideal thus became the ideal of the country and it was ** imposed " upon the National Congress by no less a personage than Dadabhai Naoroji.
 Neither Mr. Tilak nor Mr. Naoroji preached anything beyond the colonial form of self-government.
-But the bitter disappoint- ment caused by the Partition of Bengal, together with the utter loss of faith of the people in the sincerity of the rulers carried the ideal of self-government to the logical length.
+But the bitter disappoint###ment caused by the Partition of Bengal, together with the utter loss of faith of the people in the sincerity of the rulers carried the ideal of self-government to the logical length.
 If Mr. Tilak has on a few occasions defended